-• B. Operational Bandwidth and Need for Dedicated Staffing:
+B. Operational Bandwidth and Need for Dedicated Staffing:

-- Problem Identified: Current administrative and strategic capacity (primarily committee members and administrative staff) is insufficient for the complex, ongoing management of large, multi-year settlement funds. - Broader Concern: Without dedicated structure and support, there is a significant risk of process slowdowns, less informed funding allocation, reduced alignment with existing state/county initiatives, and diminished oversight and monitoring of settlement investments. - Proposed Solutions: - Dedicated Staffing: Consider hiring at least a half-time staff person specifically for opioid settlement processes (e.g., data collation, RFP management, reporting, strategic alignment). - Best Practices: Incorporate best practices from other counties/jurisdictions (through NACo) regarding staffing and organizational structure. - Placement of Staffing: The position should not be housed under Public Health or Health and Human Services and rather be under the Controller's office as the Subcommittee is responsible for allocation of funds
+- Problem Identified: Current administrative and strategic capacity (primarily committee members and administrative staff) is insufficient for the complex, ongoing management of large, multi-year settlement funds. - Broader Concern: Without dedicated structure and support, there is a significant risk of process slowdowns, less informed funding allocation, reduced alignment with existing state/county initiatives, and diminished oversight and monitoring of settlement investments.

+Proposed Solutions:

+- Dedicated Staffing: Consider hiring at least a half-time staff person specifically for opioid settlement processes (e.g., data collation, purchasing, reporting, strategic alignment). - Best Practices: Incorporate best practices from other counties/jurisdictions (through NACo) regarding staffing and organizational structure. - Placement of Staffing: The position should be in a centrally located office or department, such as Department of Administration, given its role in multiple county departments regarding opioid funds."